li9com/learn-docker/lab05-managing-container/README.md

 e22a2da30a1f        httpd               "httpd-foreground"   About an hour ago   Up About an hour    80/tcp              hungry_gates
 ```

 Note!
-Container has been succesfully deleted
+Container has been succesfully deleted.

 - Delete all containers